piklume/snake-app/README.md

-# Snake Game for Tatvasoft coding round
+# Snake Game for coding round

 ● Create a 26 x 26 square matrix grid.
 ● Random highlight any one Dot from Grid